 While walking through a dark storage room filled with slates depicting humanoid figures, players can see Peanut hanging out in the lower levels.

-Definitely one of the weirder easter eggs to stumble upon, considering the otherwise eerie atmosphere of the room in question.
+Certainly one of the stranger easter eggs to discover, given the creepy feel of the room it was found in.

 Invisible Scorpion Gun

 Seeing as this easter egg is literally invisible, it’s easier to describe using video, which should also come in hand if you plan on finding it for yourself since the Scorpion Gun tends to be quite finicky.

 It can be obtained directly after arriving on Zeta Halo’s surface by clearing out all enemies from the Outpost Tremonius and walking around the nearby wreckage until you see a prompt to pick it up.

 Once equipped, the invisible gun will seemingly fire just like a Scorpion Tank, dealing massive amounts of damage, even on higher difficulties.

 Another easter egg involving a tank, this one is triggered by calling down a Scorpion tank, only for a UNSC Marine to clue you into its name: Sheila.